comodal/collision/README.md

 The number of slots in the hash table is the next power of two greater than `(sparseFactor * capacity) - 1`.

-By default the hash table, a two dimensional array, is completely initialized.
+The hash table, a two dimensional array, is completely initialized by default.
 If using a large `sparseFactor` consider setting `lazyInitBuckets` to true to save space.

-If not strictly limiting the capacity the number of entries can exceed capacity by:
+If not strictly limiting the capacity, the number of entries can exceed capacity by:
 ```
 (nextPow2(sparseFactor * capacity - 1) / bucketSize) - (capacity / bucketSize)
 ```